SSH

 ssh.cc.uec.ac.jp

-To access this server, please register your SSH public key from the SSH Public Key Registration System in advance.
+To access this server, please register your SSH public key in advance from the SSH public key registration system .

 Caution

-• Do not use this server for any purpose other than ssh login relay.
+• Please do not use this server for any purpose other than ssh login relay.

-• Because it is for relay use only, it is limited in capacity so that only small text files such as configuration files can be placed.
+• Since it is for relay only, there is a capacity limit so that you cannot store anything other than small text files such as configuration files.

 Danger

-Saving anything other than a small text file may result in incorrect operation.
-In this case, delete the file.
+If you save anything other than a small text file, it may not work properly.
+In that case, please delete the file.

-There are two methods of key pairing.
-In principle, use the key pair method.
+There are two. **In principle, please use the key pair method. **

 Note